Statistical properties for mixing Markov chains with applications to dynamical systems: Introduction and statements

+Hoeffding-type inequalities are available for a wide class of non-uniformly hyperbolic dynamical systems and for a large space of observables, see for instance I. Melbourne, M. Nicol~\cite{Melbourne-Nicol}, I. Melbourne~\cite{Melbourne-PAMS} and J. F. Alves, J. M. Freitas, S. Luzzatto, S. Vaienti~\cite{Alves-Freitas-L-V}.
+Moreover, these works provide general criteria for the existence of LDT estimates with various decaying rates depending on the availability of an appropriate decay of correlations, see~\cite[Theorem D and Theorem E]{Alves-Freitas-L-V}.

-Exponential decay of correlations and a central limit theorem in this setting were previously obtained by L.S.
-Young~\cite{LSYoung-annals}.
+Furthermore, J.-R. Chazottes and S. Gou\"ezel~\cite{Chazottes-concentration} strengthened these types of result by establishing concentration inequalities for dynamical systems modeled by (various types of) Young towers.
+Decay of correlations and a central limit theorem in these settings were previously obtained by L.S.
+Young~\cite{LSYoung-annals, LSYoung99}.
 There is a vast body of work on these topics, which we will not attempt to review, but we recommend to the interested reader the monographs~\cite{Baladi} and~\cite{Liverani}.